bfeif/personal-website/content/posts/feature-engineering-from-just-latitude-and-longitude.md

 Creatively and effectively utilizing latitude and longitude can bring immense predictive power to our machine learning applications and added dimensionality to our analytics efforts, helping us data scientists to bring more value to our companies and our customers.

-The goal of this article is to give a demontration of a few feature engineering techniques that use just latitude and longitude, comparing their predictive power on an Airbnb Price Prediction problem from Kaggle.
+The goal of this article is to give a demontration of a few feature engineering techniques that use just latitude and longitude, comparing their predictive power on a Miami Home Sale Price Prediction problem.
 The structure is as follows:

-1. Airbnb price prediction problem setup
+1. Miami home sale price prediction problem setup
 2. Discussion of feature-engineering techniques
     1. Raw latitude and longitude
     2. Spatial density